Harbour.Space Institute: History

 Harbour.Space Institute of Technology was founded in 2015 by Svetlana Velikanova and Ingo Beyer von Morgenstern, with its first campus in Barcelona, Spain.
 Upon opening in September 2016 at the OneOcean Port Vell, the university accepted 30 students from 11 countries.
 The current Harbour.Space Barcelona campus is located in Carrer Rosa Sensat 9-11.

 In August 2016, Harbour.Space signed an agreement of collaboration with the Moscow Institute of Physics and Technology, to develop academic exchange programs for students and staff.

 Also in 2016, Harbour.Space began a collaboration with Barcelona Activa to organise international programming bootcamps and public lectures.

 In 2017, Harbour.Space announced a collaboration with the programming platform Codeforces.

 In February 2019, Harbour.Space and the University of the Thai Chamber of Commerce signed an agreement to open Harbour.Space@UTCC, the institute's Bangkok-based second campus.
 UTCC has a student base of 20,000 students on campus and an affiliation with the Thai Chamber of Commerce.
 In December 2022, Harbour.Space @UTCC has been approved as one of the four programs to be piloted under the Higher Education Sandbox led by Ministry of Higher Education, Science, Research and Innovation (TISTR) of Thailand.

 In 2023, Harbour.Space signed a partnership agreement with the University of Vic - Central University of Catalonia, enabling students to earn a double degree and accreditation in creative programs such as Digital Marketing, High-tech Entrepreneurship, Interaction Design, and Product Management.

 In 2025, Harbour.Space announced its transition from university to Harbour.Space Institute of Technology, a move aimed at enhancing global accreditation and focusing on technology, entrepreneurship, and design.

 Campuses

 Harbour.Space Barcelona opened its doors in September 2016, in OneOcean Port Vell.
 The institute remained and operated from the marina until 2018 when it moved to its current location in Port Olimpic near the 22@ Innovation District of Barcelona.

-Harbour.Space@UTCC launched in January 2020 on UTCC's premises, with bachelor and master programs in High-tech Entrepreneurship, Interaction Design, Computer Science, Data Science and Digital Marketing.
+Harbour.Space@UTCC launched in January 2020 on UTCC's premises, with bachelor's and master's programs in High-tech Entrepreneurship, Interaction Design, Computer Science, Data Science and Digital Marketing.